tylim88/Firelord/README.md

   ![field value](img/fieldValue.png)

-- Any document reference or query document reference that read or query operation returns has exactly the same behaviour.
+- Any document reference or query document reference that read or query operation returns has exactly the same `read`, `write` and `compare` data type for all read write operations.

+- Firestore trigger runtime error if your array is empty when dealing with `in`, `not-in`, `array-contains-any`, `arrayUnion` and `arrayRemove`.
+The wrapper automatic handle this problem for you, you are free to use empty array.

+- Use `in` and `array-contains-any` with over 10 elements array, the wrapper chunk the array and create extra queries.
+Do not that same method does not work with `not-in`, which is unfortunate.

 ## 🦜 Getting Started